US Open TV Coverage 2018 - How To Watch Shinnecock Hills

 US Open TV Coverage 2018

-The year’s second major is just around the corner with the US Open at Shinnecock Hills in Long Island, New York taking place between 14th-17th June.
+The year’s second major is here with the US Open at Shinnecock Hills in Long Island, New York taking place between 14th-17th June.

 Shinnecock hosts for the first time since 2004 and this year’s tournament is set to rake in huge TV numbers with Tiger Woods playing in his first US Open since 2015.